 The Local Governing Body is a Committee of the St Ralph Sherwin Catholic Multi Academy Trust (SRS CMAT).

 Our Local Governors are a committed and hard working group of people who have enormous responsibility – even though they volunteer their services freely.
 They meet up to six times during the academic year following the schedule set out by the CMAT.
+If you are interested in serving on the Local Governing Body please contact the Chair Mrs Buller.

 The Local Governing Body has the following responsibilities: